melodyloveless/creativeCoding_fall2026/week3/index.md

     - [Read "Why Program?"](https://drive.google.com/file/d/1Ch87w6zsWCDdndqnhvbdXzAftgMQwAqk/view?usp=drive_link){:target="_blank"}
     - Connect ideas from the article to your own studies, experiences, and goals with programming.
 Be as specific as possible, using quotes and page numbers when necessary.

-Response length: 7-10+ sentences
+Response length: 7-10+ sentences.
 See Brightspace for additional talking points and instructions.

 ### Coursework
 Before the end of the day on (Th) 9/17: